Why Start-up Founders Need to Know their Shareholding Structure Options

 Employee Share Options

-Employee Share Options are used to attract and compensate employees by startups because they cannot afford to pay very high salaries.
+Employee Share Options are used by startups to attract and compensate employees because they cannot afford to pay very high salaries.
 These give employees the rights to buy shares in the company at a specific predetermined price within a set time frame.
 They are also a form of motivational tool as the performance of the employee is financially joined with the performance of the startup.
 These can be complicated instruments and their redemption and taxation can be complex.
 Founders can find that their shareholdings get diluted when employees exercise their stock options.
 Employee Share Options have some voting rights and in public companies they receive the same right as other ordinary stockholders.

 What is dual class share structure?

 A dual class share structure separates voting rights from profit-sharing rights giving founders and management more voting power than ordinary shareholders.
 This offers founders a number of benefits :

 - They have a long-term vision for their company and a dual class share structure protects them from the whims of investors and shareholders who may focus too much on short-term market fluctuations.